 - A nylon-coated floss to remove hard-to-reach plaque and bacteria.

 - An antibacterial mouthwash to avoid dry mouth.

 Choosing the Right Toothbrush & Toothpaste

-Selecting a toothbrush that’s ideal for dental implants boils down to finding one with soft or extra soft bristles.
+Selecting a toothbrush that’s ideal for dental implants boils down to finding one with soft or extra-soft bristles.
 The soft bristles will decrease your chances of scratching the porcelain crown or titanium implant.
 Both electric and traditional toothbrushes are acceptable, as long as you brush for the correct amount of time and cover all surfaces of your teeth.

-Regarding toothpaste, we recommend avoiding any that contain harsh ingredients to protect your implant and its surround gums.
+Regarding toothpaste, we recommend avoiding any that contain harsh ingredients to protect your implant and its surrounding gums.
 Abrasive ingredients are found in whitening toothpaste, as well as any that include baking soda.
 Baking soda—when used continuously—can damage your enamel.
 Furthermore, baking soda lacks fluoride, which prevents cavities by strengthening your teeth.